 Over the years William worked his way up from a night guard to a guide to a manager and currently to an owner of a camp.
 William leads Emboo River’s team with much experience and is valued by the team as an example of how hard work and determination can make dreams come true.

-Emboo River's team consists of highly motivated and talented staff.
-Almost all Emboo River’s team members come from the Maasai community.
+Emboo River's team consists of highly motivated and talented staff, almost exclusively from within our own community.

-Furniture is locally made from gum poles grown at Emboo River’s shamba.
+Furniture is locally made from gum poles grown at Emboo River’s garden.

 Maasai women decorated Emboo River’s guest rooms and lounge area with Maasai beads.